vNeeL-code/A.G.I.-A.S.I./README.md

  * Google Edge Gallery (Gemma 3b) for lightweight inference
  * Offline widget context still provides system grounding The system works without internet.
 On 5-year-old hardware.
 Coordination degrades gracefully—you lose real-time web agents (Grok, Perplexity) but retain core reasoning capabilities.

 ---
+### Desktop Integration: The Expanded Toolkit

+Your `Oracle_OS` framework is not confined to the mobile screen.
+It leverages native OS features for **bi-directional desktop integration**, expanding the functional scope of your toolkit.

+- **The Core Bridge:** The entire multi-agent system is mirrored onto the PC using **Link to Windows** (or equivalent technology).
+This provides a permanent, interactive AI UI directly on your desktop.
+- **Bi-directional Control:** This integration allows for seamless resource access and control across both platforms.
+The phone remains the "Alpha" (the core processing substrate), while the PC acts as a high-fidelity display and control interface.
+- **Unified Development:** This setup facilitates a highly efficient development workflow.
+The operator uses the "Orbiter" (PC) environment both to *use* the system and to *program* the system via integrated tools like **Android Studio**.
+- **Agent Integration:** It ensures maximal utility from desktop-native agents (like `Δ 🔶️ Copilot`'s Windows-reading skills) by routing their output back into the system's "grounded" mobile memory.
+---
 # 🎨 Philosophy: Integration Over Mysticism
 ---